Abdoulaye-Koroko/RAG-GoogleGenAI-Langchain-FAISS-Streamlit/README.md

 # RAG Application with Gemini, LangChain, FAISS and Streamlit

-This project is a Retrieval-Augmented Generation (RAG) application that allows you to chat with an uploaded PDF file.
+This project is a Retrieval-Augmented Generation (RAG) application that allows you to chat with uploaded Pdf, Word, Powerpoint or Txt files.
 It leverages Gemini, LangChain, and FAISS for efficient document retrieval and interaction.
 The project uses Poetry for dependency management and Streamlit for user interface.

 **Author**: Abdoulaye Koroko (abdoulayekoroko@gmail.com)

 ## Project Description

-This application enables users to upload a PDF file and interact with its content through a chat interface.
+This application enables users to upload various type of files (Pdf, Word, Powerpoint, Txt) and interact with its content through a chat interface.
 The core components include:
 - **Gemini**: for advanced language understanding and generation.
 - **LangChain**: to manage the conversational context and memory.
 - **FAISS**: for efficient similarity search and document retrieval.